Mallika1405/E-Acc_Instrument_Transposition/README.md

       → **`Final Output`**: **.wav** in a new instrument’s voice

  - ### 🔁 Simplified Pipeline with Stages

    - **Input: .wav**
    - **Transcription** : **.wav -> MIDI**
    - **Symbolic Manipulation** : **MIDI -> new MIDI**
    - **Synthesis** : **new MIDI -> .wav (new instrument)**

+- ## Scope Of This GitHub Repository
+   -

 ## 💻 File Overview